petecorreia/petecorreia/app/case-studies/xively.md

 ---

 Xively is a subsidiary of LogMeIn (LOGM : NASDAQ), and is the industry’s first public cloud, purpose-built for developing and managing commercial products on the Internet of Things.
-The Internet of Things is projected to be the next big wave of technology innovation – as billions of devices become “connected products”.
-Xively simplifies the interconnection of devices, data, people and places, accelerating the creation of compelling connected products.
+It simplifies the interconnection of devices, data, people and places, accelerating the creation of compelling connected products.

 # Pachube and Cosm